Skip to main content

 filosign:${walletAddress}:${saltChallenge}:filosign-keygen-v2

 It asks the embedded wallet for personal_sign over that string (via wallet.signMessage in viem).
 The resulting 65-byte ECDSA signature is fed into HKDF-SHA256 with salt_seed and domain string fs-key-seed-core-v2 to produce a 32-byte core.
 That core expands with another HKDF stage (fs-key-seed-expand-v1) into the 64-byte seed that seeds Kyber and Dilithium key generation.
-Commitments to those public keys are what land on-chain.
+Commitments to those public keys are stored server-side and bound by the registration EIP-712 signature.

 None of that required the PIN for math.
 The PIN only encrypts the expanded seed for offline-ish recovery when you cannot or will not use the wallet path.

-So for a returning user who still has the same embedded wallet and the same on-chain salts, the unlock question becomes mechanical:
+So for a returning user who still has the same embedded wallet and the same stored salts, the unlock question becomes mechanical:

 2. Rebuild the same challenge string.
 Call signMessage again.

 3. Run the same HKDF pipeline.
 Expand.
-Run seedKeyGen and check commitmentKem and commitmentSig against the registry.
+Run seedKeyGen and check commitmentKem and commitmentSig against the snapshot.

 We packaged that path as unlockSeedFromWallet in the React SDK and call it from useLogin before we ask for a PIN.